 "Kefir is worth the trouble of making.
 Like all things virtuous, you have to struggle to gain the reward.
 Trust me, the rewards are many.”
 Donna

-I have a wonderful editor in New York who pulled the best from me while writing my book and became a great friend.
+I have a wonderful editor in New York who became a great friend.
 I brought her kefir grains smuggled in my luggage when I went to New York, and she has been making kefir ever since.
 She sent me this message the other day when her kefir had been separating.
 I tried it and it worked great.

 I've been fermenting and following Donna for about a year now.
 It's so wonderful . . . changed my life.
 Now, on to a little secret way I found to make kefir super creamy.
 After separating out grains, just put the entire batch, usually 1/2 gal, into my Vita Mixer and blend on low speed for 20 seconds.
 Pour back into 1/2 gal canning jar, put on plastic lid and place in fridge.
 Comes out super smooth and creamy.
 Seems the blending gets rid of the little lumps and changes the consistency to more like store bought kefir . . . maybe they blend too?
 Then, before pouring out of the jar, stir with spatula to get uniformity.
 Normally, the kefir will be thicker on top and thinner on bottom.
 Don't bother with second ferment anymore as this new procedure works so well.
 One more hint, if you see whey at bottom of jar when removing from fridge, stir it versus shaking jar.
 The shaking frees up CO2 in the kefir and it can spit at you when you open it.
 Hope this helps.